gloriagoeun/relief-robot/README.md

   # …
   # Until all people printed
 ```
-A method with signature `public static Scenario createRandomScenario(int numPeople)`.
-This will create a Scenario containing numPeople randomly generated Person objects.
+* A method with signature `public static Scenario createRandomScenario(int numPeople)`.
+This will create a `Scenario` containing `numPeople` randomly generated `Person` objects.

 ### `Engine`
 This class you will also implement yourself.
 The `Engine` is where we will define a way to prioritize people and write our comparators for determining the order in which people will receive transplants.
 You will write define the following:
 * A static method with signature `public static PriorityQueue<Person> prioritizePeople(Scenario scenario, Comparator<Person> comp)`.
-In this method, we will return a new PriorityQueue that uses our given Comparator and adds the people from our Scenario.
+In this method, we will return a new `PriorityQueue` that uses our given `Comparator` and adds the people from our `Scenario`.
-* A static method with signature `public static final Comparator<Person> diseaseSeverityComp` that compares each Person based on their disease severity.
+* A static method with signature `public static final Comparator<Person> diseaseSeverityComp` that compares each `Person` based on their disease severity.
   * To calculate the priority score, should add 1 to the index of the value in the attribute order ArrayLists
-  * For example: the score of a Person with “moderate” severity is 2
+  * For example: the score of a `Person` with “moderate” severity is 2
-  * Note: to compare the scores, can use Integer.compare.
+  * Note: to compare the scores, can use `Integer.compare`.
 Since this will be a max priority queue, you must identify the correct order in which to compare the scores
 * A static method with signature `public static final Comparator<Person> weightedSeverityCategoryComp` that prioritize people based on severity of disease and category but weighs severity 2 times more than category
   * Similarly to the previous method but uses two attributes
-  * For example: the score of a Person with “moderate” severity and “child” would be 2 * 2 + 3 = 7
+  * For example: the score of a `Person` with “moderate” severity and “child” would be 2 * 2 + 3 = 7
 * A static method with signature `public static final Comparator<Person> newComparator` where you write your own comparator for prioritizing the people using ≥ 4 attributes
   * Note: since adults recieve have some attributes that other categories do not, how will you calculate that into your comparator?

 ### `TransplantManager`
 This class will be the place where all the pieces come together.
 You are given most of the code on how the transplant patients will be printed out.

-After the user’s input has been validated for which comparator they want to use, you are in charge of using the Engine and selected comparator to prioritize the people in the scenario.
-You should print out the top availableTransplants people.
-When run, the output should look like …
+After the user’s input has been validated for which comparator they want to use, you are in charge of using the `Engine` and selected comparator to prioritize the people in the scenario.
+You should print out the top `availableTransplants` people.
+When run, the output should look like the following:

 ```
 ===========================================